"

 2. Now try to match up the metamorphic rocks with their protoliths.
 If you have a metamorphic rock, look for another student that has your protolith.
 If you have an igneous or sedimentary rock, find the rock that yours would turn into after metamorphism.
 Which rock did you pair up with and why?

-As you have discovered in Exercises 5.5 and 6.5, geologic maps can help you determine physical processes and geologic history of a region.
-The same is true for metamorphic maps as they help you figure out the direction of change of pressure and temperature in a region.
+You’ve already learned that geologic maps can help you determine physical processes and geologic history of a region.
+The same is true for metamorphic maps as they help you figure out the direction of change of pressure and temperature in a region (Figure 8.5).
 They also help you determine the tectonic setting of the region.
-Figure 7.4 shows a metamorphic map for three different protoliths surrounding an igneous granite.
+Figure 8.6 shows a metamorphic map for three different protoliths surrounding an igneous granite.

 Map of a metamorpic contact aureole